geogardenclub/geogardenclub.github.io/docs/develop/privacy.md

 To prevent unauthorized access to the data, we have several mechanisms:

 1. We use [Firebase Authentication](https://firebase.google.com/docs/auth) to provide password and email based authorization and authentication.
+Only authenticated users can access Firebase collections and Cloud Storage.
-2. We intend to implement [Firebase App Check](https://firebase.google.com/docs/app-check) to ensure that only GGC apps can access our Firestore services.
+2. We use [Firebase App Check](https://firebase.google.com/docs/app-check) to ensure that only GGC apps can access our Firestore services.
+(Note: as of June 2025, App Check code is now in release, but has not yet been enabled in Firestore.)
-3. We also intend to implement [Cloud Firestore Security Rules](https://firebase.google.com/docs/firestore/security/get-started) so that errors in our code do not lead to inappropriate access or manipulation of database data.